exoplatform/exo-documentation/docs/Administration.rst

 .. _AddConfirmationMessage:

-Having selected at least one group, the "Apply" button turns to enabled status.
+Having selected at least one group, the ``Apply`` button turns to enabled status.
 When you click on it, a confirmation message appears warning you about the process to start.

 |image358|

-If you click on ``Cancel`` button, nothing happens and the "Add binding" drawer is displayed again.
+If you click on ``Cancel`` button, nothing happens and the **Add binding** drawer is displayed again.
 If you click on ``Yes, I am sure`` button, the add binding process will start when its execution time comes.
 More details in :ref:`this section <AddBinding>` to learn how users add process is executed.